rbuurma/rise-2018/Assignments/Rise_assignment_2.md

 Note: This is a new assignment; milage will vary.
 We would very much like to hear of any problems you have in order to make the next iteration cleaner.

-The archival version of our syllabus will be deposited in our Dropbox folder.
-The most up-to-date copy of our syllabus and exercises will be available on github: https://github.com/rbuurma/rise_2015

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.